tsukhu/nxplorerjs-microservice-starter/README.md

 ### Try It
 * Point you're browser to [http://localhost:3000](http://localhost:3000)
-* Invoke the example REST endpoint `curl http://localhost:3000/api/v1/examples`
+* Invoke the example REST endpoints directly or via swagger `http://localhost:3000/api`
 * Invoke the prometheus metrics using the endpoint `curl http://localhost:3000/metrics`

 ### FAQ